dvarrui/teuton-tests/README.md

 ## Organisation

-All challenges are organized into categories (Using diferents directories).
+All tests are organized into categories (Using diferents directories).

 ---

 ## How to use it

 * First install **TEUTON** software.
 You can find it at [`github/teuton-software/teuton`](https://github.com/teuton-software/teuton) repository.
-* Second choose a challenges and play with it: `teuton play PATH/TO/CHALLENGE/DIR`.
+* Second choose a challenges and play with it: `teuton run PATH/TO/CHALLENGE/DIR`.

 Thanks!